dsbrown1331/CoRL2019-DREX/index.md

 If you're interested in finding out more about D-REX and the theory behind it, checkout our [CoRL 2019 paper](https://arxiv.org/abs/1907.03976) and our [Code](https://github.com/dsbrown1331/CoRL2019-DREX).
 In the paper we take a more theoretical approach to motivate D-REX.
 We first derive theoretical conditions for when better-than-demonstrator performance is possible.
 Then we  present theoretical results that give insight into why preferences or rankings over demonstrations lead to more accurate reward functions when performing IRL.
 D-REX is a simple but powerful way to auto-generate large numbers of high-probability rankings for free, enabling better-than-demonstrator performance.

+## Bayesian Reward Extrapolation

+T-REX and D-REX only learn a maximum likelihood estimate of the demonstrator's reward function.
+In many settings, it is beneficial to allow an imitation learner to reason about uncertainty.
+[Bayesian REX](https://sites.google.com/view/bayesianrex/) is an extension of T-REX that uses self-supervised pretraining to enable super fast Bayesian reward function inference from preferences.
+Rather than only obtaining a single point estimate of the reward function Bayesian REX obtains an entire posterior distribution of likely reward functions given preferences over demonstrations and it easily scales to vision-based control tasks like Atari.
+Bayesian REX that the learned posterior can be used to accurately rank different evaluation policies and to detect reward hacking behaviors.

 ___
 ---